ane/ane.github.io/_posts/2015-1-1-side-effects-of-functional-programming.markdown

 side-effects, it only produces more values to be evaluated further.

 So if we cannot have side-effects, then how do we interact with the outside world?
 How do we read files or write output to the screen?

 ### Schrödinger's Monad and Feline Thunks

-If functions are read-only values, interacting with the outside world will be difficult.
-Some languages, such as OCaml and F# let you readily exit to the outside world and permit these kinds of side-effects (both languages also allow explicit mutable variables), but Haskell encapsulates any I/O into the IO monad, whereby any I/O actions are evaluated at runtime, hence not having any effect at compile time, functions are read-only values after all!
+If functions cannot have side effects, interacting with the outside world&mdash;e.g. input and output in the von Neumann model of computing&mdash; will be difficult.
+Some languages, such as OCaml and F#, both derived from the Standard ML family of languages, which permit side effects to a degree and it must be explicit, let you readily exit to the outside world, Haskell encapsulates any I/O into the IO monad, whereby any I/O actions are evaluated at runtime, hence not having any effect at compile time, functions are read-only values after all!

 The IO encapsulation lets Haskell implement randomization, since functions are *declared* to always return or act the same way, we must